browserengineering/book/book/styles.md

             self.i += 1
 ```

-When we fail to parse a property-value pair, we either skip to the
+So when we fail to parse a property-value pair, we either skip to the
 next semicolon or to the end of the string:

 ``` {.python indent=4 expected=False}